 With a limit order, you set instructions to prevent your transaction — a forex trade or money transfer, for example — from being executed until the market price reaches your specified exchange rate.

-Basically, a limit order allows you to guarantee the price you’ll buy or sell a currency at.
+A limit order allows you to guarantee the price you’ll buy or sell a currency at.
+There are two types:

 Limit orders: An example

-Let’s say the euro-to-dollar currency pair is currently at EUR/USD = 1.1 (meaning 1 euro buys $1.10).
+Let’s say the euro-to-dollar currency pair is currently at EUR/USD = 1.1 (meaning 1 euro buys 1.10 US dollars).
 You want to buy euros with your dollars, but you want to wait until the euro becomes a bit cheaper.

 Compare providers that can help you set up limit orders